MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/analyzing-data-in-review-set.md

 - **Documents and other**.
 Filters out duplicate documents.
 Only documents that are unique in the review set are displayed.

 - **Teams conversations**.
-All Teams and Yammer conversations in the review set are displayed.
+All Teams (and Yammer) conversations in the review set are displayed.

 For more information about inclusive types and document uniqueness, see [Email threading in Advanced eDiscovery](email-threading-in-advanced-ediscovery.md).

 > [!NOTE]
-> During the [public preview of the large case format in Advanced eDiscovery](advanced-ediscovery-large-cases.md), the **For Review** filter query for did not return Teams conversations for review sets created before November 4, 2021.
+> During the [public preview of the large case format in Advanced eDiscovery](advanced-ediscovery-large-cases.md), the **For Review** filter query did not return Teams conversations for review sets created before November 4, 2021.
 This issue has been resolved.
 That means if you reapply the **For Review** query to a review set, more items that match the filter query might be displayed because all Teams conversations are included.

 ## Analytics report